 Here are a couple of key questions to answer.

-- Were the setup and build process easy?
+- Were the setup and build processes easy?

 - Does an automated deployment exist?

 2. Review the architecture.